Jewish war conspiracy theory: Postwar

 Notable postwar writers employing the conspiracy theory include David Irving, a Holocaust denier.
 German historian Ernst Nolte stated that Weizmann's telegram justified interning Jews in German-occupied Europe as prisoners of war.
 Furthermore, Weizmann's letter would have plausibly convinced Hitler "of his enemies' determination to annihilate him much earlier than when the first information about Auschwitz came to the knowledge of the world."
 Nolte's statements were contested by Jürgen Habermas during the Historikerstreit.
 Deborah Lipstadt wrote that Nolte's argument "lacks any internal logic", since the Nazi persecution of Jews started before 1939, and Weizmann had no armed forces to carry out any "war" against Germany.

+The neo-Nazi propaganda film Europa: The Last Battle promotes the claim that Jews started both world wars as part of a plot to establish Israel by forcing the Nazis to act in self-defense.